Peake in Print is part of the Peake STUDIES website

 Peake Studies, Autumn 2006 (10:i, pp 46–50), by Pierre François

-27. Mervyn Peake: the man and his art, edited by G. Peter Winnington, images selected by Sebastian Peake and Alison Eldred
+27. Mervyn Peake: the man and his art, compiled by Sebastian Peake and Alison Eldred, edited by G. Peter Winnington

 Twelve chapters, reproducing hundreds of images by Peake, prefaced by Sebastian Peake.
-Main text and captions by GPW, with essays (in order of appearance) by Michael Moorcock, Joanne Harris, Chris Riddell, John Wood, John Howe, Jon Constable, David Glass, Estelle Daniel, and Langdon-Jones.
+Main text and captions by GPW, with essays (in order of appearance) by Michael Moorcock, Joanne Harris, Chris Riddell, John Wood, John Howe, John Constable, David Glass, Estelle Daniel, and Langdon Jones.

 See recent publications for more details.